4.2.3 Quantum teleportation

 We also cut off the wires for Alice’s two classical bits, since they are no longer of interest once Alice has sent the two measurement outcomes to Bob.
 We also removed the probability display, since it is not an actual quantum operation but just a way for us to inspect the circuit in Quirky.
 Thus, there is one input qubit for Alice’s message, two qubits for the maximally entangled state, and one output qubit on Bob’s side.
 The effect of the teleportation is simply to pass through an arbitrary state |ψ\left|\psi\right\rangle from the input qubit on Alice’s side to the output qubit on Bob’s side.
 Crucially, inside the box, only classical bits are being sent from Alice to Bob!

-Let’s make sure that we didn’t do a mistake.
+Let’s make sure that we didn’t make a mistake.
 Since we expect that Bob’s qubit ends up in state |1\left|1\right\rangle after the teleportation procedure, we can add a simple measurement to test if this is indeed what happened:

 Indeed, we get outcome 1 with 100% probability, which confirms that we successfully teleported the |1\left|1\right\rangle state!
 Now, |1\left|1\right\rangle is not a particularly interesting state to teleport.
 How about the |+\left|+\right\rangle state, which caused us trouble before when we discussed cloning?
 In the following homework you will test the teleportation circuit first for the |+\left|+\right\rangle state and then for arbitrary single-qubit states.